lvicentesanchez/cassandra-3.x-error/README.md

 [info] Measure(3,23)
 ```

 We were expecting Cassandra 3.x to produce the same output as Cassandra 2.x.
-It seems that there is an issue with simple primary keys and pagination.
+It seems that there is an issue with simple primary keys, pagination and the IN clause.

 ## Ok ##